Church of the Holy Apostles – Barnwell, South Carolina

 South Carolina | SC Picture Project | Barnwell County Photos | Church of the Holy Apostles

 By 1856 the congregation was flourishing and ready to build.
-Its first permanent rector, Reverend Edwin A. Wegner, sold the property adjacent to his home to the church for five dollars.
-Construction then began on the new church.
-Its English-Gothic design was influenced by Reverend Wegner, an Englishman.
-He desired a church that complemented his residence on the adjoining property.
-Though this building, called the Rectory, has only recently come under the ownership of the church, its name nonetheless stuck after Reverend Wegner’s ownership.
-The church building was dedicated in March of 1857.
+Its first permanent rector, the Reverend Edwin A. Wagner, sold the property adjacent to his home to the church for five dollars.
+Construction then began on the new church, which was completed in 1857.
+Its English-Gothic design was influenced by Wagner, an Englishman.
+He desired a church that complemented his residence on the adjoining property, which was built just prior to the construction of the church.

-The Church of the Holy Apostles and the Rectory are listed in the National Register, which goes on to say the following:
+Both the Church of the Holy Apostles and the Rectory are listed in the National Register:

 An example of Gothic Revival architecture, the one-and-a-half story Rectory, circa 1857, is one of Barnwell’s few remaining antebellum structures.
 Similar in design to a structure in A.J.
 Downing’s Architecture of Country Houses, the Rectory illustrates the “Carpenter’s Gothic,” a symmetrical cottage popularized by Downing and A.J.
 Davis.
 The exterior walls are of cypress board and batten construction.
 The façade is characterized by two dormers, trimmed in bargeboard, one on each side of a projecting pointed arch bay with portico.
 The portico is supported by four built-up lattice columns.